-Sentence Note: Of course, Ex.
+Sentence Note: Ex.
 66 is not meant to be something you would just randomly say.
 Rather, this is very ceremonious and likely to be used in a very formal situation where elegant use of honorifics is expected of you.

 To sympathize with one's native country.

 What are you complaining about?

 We will arrive in Beppu in another ten minutes.